 After getting hit by another driver who leaves the scene of the accident, you should do the following to protect your rights and build a strong case:

-- Call the police – It is vital that you call law enforcement to report the collision, especially if someone is injured.
-When you report the hit-and-run, the operator may request information about the accident, including the time and location of the collision and the make and model of the fleeing vehicle.
+It is vital that you call law enforcement to report the collision, especially if someone is injured.
+When you report the hit-and-run, the operator may request information about the accident.
+The information includes the collision’s time and location and the fleeing vehicle’s make and model.

-- Document relevant information – It’s essential to write down things like the license plate number, make and model, and any other identifying feature of the other car involved.
+It’s essential to write down things like the license plate number, make and model, and any other identifying features of the other car involved.
 The sooner you write this information down, the more accurate it will be.
 It’s human nature to forget or confuse details the further we get from an incident.

-- Talk to witnesses – Politely ask witnesses for their contact information and if they would be willing to make a statement to the police.
-Witnesses can provide valuable information about the collision and the car that fled, so getting their statements can make a substantial difference in locating the other driver and building a strong case.
+Politely ask witnesses for their contact information.
+Then ask if they would be willing to make a statement to the police.
+Witnesses can provide valuable information about the collision and the car that fled.
+Getting their statements can make a substantial difference in locating the other driver and building a strong case.

-- Seek medical attention – Seeking medical attention is crucial to protecting your health.
-Many injuries may not show symptoms for hours or days after a collision, so getting those identified and treated early can make a substantial difference in how you feel weeks after a crash.
+Seeking medical attention is crucial to protecting your health.
+Many injuries may not show symptoms for hours or days after a collision.
+Getting those identified and treated early can make a substantial difference in how you feel weeks after a crash.
 Getting checked out by a doctor also creates a record of your injuries which is helpful when filing an insurance claim.

-- Consult an attorney – A skilled and knowledgeable car accident attorney with experience in hit-and-run collisions can make a difference in your case.
-An attorney can investigate the crash, gather evidence, thoroughly review your insurance policy to determine coverage, and handle communications with the insurance adjuster.
+A skilled and knowledgeable car accident attorney with experience in hit-and-run collisions can make a difference in your case.
+An attorney can investigate the crash, gather evidence, and thoroughly review your insurance policy to determine coverage.
+They will handle communications with the insurance adjuster.

 How to Report a Hit-and-Run